valentinHenry/MyFunctionalList/README.md

 struct list *list_copy(const struct list *l, struct list **tail);

 /**
- ** Flatten a list of list (change the depth of a list from n to n - 1).
+ ** Flatten a list of list (change the depth of a list from n to n - 1) and then ** returns the new list.
 **/
 struct list *list_flatten(const struct list *l);